Source Level Debugging with LLVM

 isOptimized: false, retainedNodes: !2)

 Here !14 is metadata providing location information.
 In this example, scope is encoded by !4, a subprogram descriptor.
-This way the location information attached to the intrinsics indicates that the variable X is declared at line number 2 at a function level scope in function foo.
+This way the location information parameter to the records indicates that the variable X is declared at line number 2 at a function level scope in function foo.

 Now lets take another example.